terramate-io/terramate/docs/sharing-data.md

 * Globals can reference globals from other configurations.

-Each stack will have its globals defined by loading them from the stack directory and all the way up until the project root is reached.
+Each stack will have its globals defined by loading them from the stack directory and up until the project root is reached.
 This is called the stack globals set.

 For globals being redefined on different configurations we follow